 As the population of Fruita declined, so did the need for its own school.
 The last class of students was taught in 1941, after which the schoolhouse was closed and the children were bussed to other schools in the county.

 Close by to the schoolhouse is audio from a former teacher, Janice Oldroyd Torgerson who taught at the school as a brand new teacher in 1934.
 She recalls how the schoolhouse was in need of repair when she arrived and mud was falling from between the logs.
 There was no electricity or indoor plumbing but Fruita was beautiful and across the dusty road were row upon row of grapes, bordered by huge walnut trees.
 On moonlight nights the majestic red cliffs seemed gentle and protective.
-She spent a very happy year there making friends and when the day she left to go back home she looked back at Fruita, sat down on a rock and thought about the eventful year just passed and cried a little, knowing it was over.
+She spent a very happy year there making friends and on the day she left to go back home she looked back at Fruita, sat down on a rock and thought about the eventful year just passed and cried a little, knowing it was over.

 Our final visit of the day was to see some more petroglyphs but we don’t have any photographs as they were so faint they didn’t photograph very well.
 Sadly, some of them have also been destroyed due to rock falls.
 Why do petroglyphs always seem to show drawings of Martians??!!
 Answers on a postcard please to ……………………..